-- 1 & 2 admit only the statistical interpretation of the quantum formalism and banish the repeatable measurements on individual systems from quantum mechanics altogether.
+Possibilities 1 and 2 admit only the statistical interpretation of the quantum formalism and banish the repeatable measurements on individual systems from quantum mechanics altogether.
 Of course, the repeatability in the statistical sense remains untouched.
-Possibility 1 seems to be more plausible than possibility 2 because the assumed continuity of G makes it approach its classical value for large spins.37 Notably, for a classical probability we have $\lim{p\to 1} G{cl}(p) = 0$ and for "large spins" we get $\lim{s\to\infty} \lim{p\to 1} G(p) = 0$. - 3 admits the individual interpretation of quantum formalism and assumes that the repeatability in the statistical sense implies the repeatability in the individual sense.
-By adopting this interpretation we cannot but assume that nature differentiate open intervals from closed ones, i.e. distinguishes between two infinitely close points.
-(The same conclusion about nature we would have to draw if we assumed a sudden jump in definition of the random function Lleaving G(1) undefined.)
+Possibility 1 seems to be more plausible than possibility 2 because the assumed continuity of G makes it approach its classical value for large spins (Pavičić, 1990c).
+Notably, for a classical probability we have $\lim{p\to 1} G{\rm cl}(p) = 0$ and for "large spins" we get $\lim{s\to\infty} \lim{p\to 1} G(p) = 0$.

+Possibility 3 admits the individual interpretation of the quantum formalism and assumes that the repeatability in the statistical sense implies the repeatability in the individual sense.
+By adopting this interpretation we cannot but assume that nature differentiates open intervals from closed ones, i.e., distinguishes between two infinitely close points.
+[We would have to draw the same conclusion about nature if we assumed a sudden jump in definition of the random function L leaving G(1) undefined.]

-The main consequence of so formally different descriptions of quantum systems is therefore that the interpretations become rivals to each other.
+The main consequence of such formally different descriptions of quantum systems is therefore that the interpretations become rivals to each other.
 And the old problem as to whether an individual quantum system can be considered completely described by the standard formalism or not is given a new aspect: We are forced to make up our mind: either to consider the standard formalism a complete description of an individual quantum system or to understand it as a completely statistical theory.

-By keeping to the latter possibility we introduce all the logico-algebraic propositions of the structure (logic, lattice,...) underlying the Hilbertian theory of quantum measurements directly as d'Espagnat's mixtures of the second kind - which cannot be verified on individual systems but can on the appropriate ensemble - and thus we avoid the afore-mentioned infinitary procedure which actually boils down to postulating what we lack to reach the Hilbertian structure.47
+By keeping to the latter possibility we introduce all the logico-algebraic propositions of the structure (logic, lattice,...) underlying the Hilbertian theory of quantum measurements directly as d'Espagnat's mixtures of the second kind-which cannot be verified on individual systems but can on the appropriate ensemble-and thus we avoid the aforementioned infinitary procedure, which actually boils down to postulating what we lack to reach the Hilbertian structure.

 We have to stress here that by avoiding Jauch's infinitary procedure we did not get rid of any postulation.
-We only substituted the statistical interpretation postulate for the individual interpretation postulate and the Jauch's infinitary postulate.
-We did so because we feel that the former postulation is physically more plausible since it fits better into the quantum logic approach and resolves the paradoxes of Hultgren and Shimony48 by generating all the propositions according to a feasible experimental receipt.
+We only substituted the statistical interpretation postulate for the individual interpretation postulate and Jauch's infinitary postulate.
+We did so because we feel that the former postulation is physically more plausible since it fits better into the quantum logic approach and resolves the paradoxes of Hultgren and Shimony10 by generating all the propositions according to a feasible experimental recipe.